waltervh/BornAgain-website/content/documentation/working-with-python/fitting/fitting-highlights/instrument-description/index.md

 data = img.data.astype("float64")
 ```

-The main requirement is that the shape of numpy array should coincide with the number of detector channels (i.e. `npx, npy = 981, 1043` for given example).
+The main requirement is that the shape of the numpy array coincides with the number of detector channels (i.e. `npx, npy = 981, 1043` for given example).

 ### Running the fit

-To run the fit, user assembles all components - simulation description and experimental data file - using `FitObjective.addSimulationAndData`.
+To run the fit, the user assembles all components - simulation description and experimental data file - using `FitObjective.addSimulationAndData`.
-Complete example can be found in [Real life fit example: experiment at GALAXI]({{% ref-example "fitting/extended/experiment-at-galaxi" %}}).
+The complete example can be found in [Real life fit example: experiment at GALAXI]({{% ref-example "fitting/extended/experiment-at-galaxi" %}}).